HarshGG/college-search-csv/readme.md

 ### closest_university

-For `closest_university` you're going to determine the closest university to a give latitude and longitude pair.
+determines the closest university to a give latitude and longitude pair.

 To help you out there's a `distance` method given to you in the `closest_university.py` file.
 This method uses the [Haversine forumla](https://en.wikipedia.org/wiki/Haversine_formula) to determine the distance between to points accounting for the radius of the Earth.